Abbott Kahler

-Abbott Kahler, formerly known as Karen Abbott (born January 23, 1973) is an American author of historical nonfiction.
-Her works include Sin in the Second City, American Rose, Liar, Temptress, Soldier, Spy and The Ghosts of Eden Park.
+Abbott Kahler (born January 23, 1973), formerly known as Karen Abbott, is an American author of historical nonfiction and historical fiction.
+Her works include Sin in the Second City, American Rose, Liar, Temptress, Soldier, Spy, and The Ghosts of Eden Park.

 Writing

 Sin in the Second City tells the true story of the Everleigh Club, a famous American brothel, and the club's proprietors, sisters Ada and Minna Everleigh.
 American Rose is an account of stripteaser Gypsy Rose Lee.
 Liar, Temptress, Soldier, Spy tells the true story of four women who became spies during the Civil War.

 The Ghosts of Eden Park is about a German immigrant named George Remus, who quit practicing law and started trafficking whiskey.
-Within two years Remus had earned the title "King of the Bootleggers."
+Within two years, Remus had earned the title "King of the Bootleggers."

-Abbott is a contributor to Smithsonian magazine’s history blog, "Past Imperfect", and has also written for the New Yorker.
+Abbott is a contributor to Smithsonian magazine's history blog, "Past Imperfect".
+She also has written for The New Yorker.